outside-edge/fairly_random/README.md

 ### Fairly Random: Impact of Winning the Toss on Probability of Winning

 We analyze data from nearly 43,000 first-class men's cricket matches -- a near census of the relevant population.
-And we make a series of discoveries that upend some conventional wisdom, and understanding based on analysis of much smaller datasets.
-In fact, one [prominent previous study (pdf)](http://people.stat.sfu.ca/~tim/papers/cricket.pdf), for instance, analyzes just about 1% of the data we have.
+And we make a series of discoveries that upend some conventional wisdom, and understanding based on analysis of much smaller datasets --- in fact, one [prominent previous study (pdf)](http://people.stat.sfu.ca/~tim/papers/cricket.pdf) basis its analysis on just about 1% of the data we have.

 #### Data